-Estimated reading time: 6 minutes
+Estimated reading time: 1 minute

-So, are animal rescue videos staged?
+What are fake animal rescue videos?

-Fake animal rescue videos have been popular on social media for a few years now.
+Fake animal rescue videos have been popular on social media for a few years now and, despite countless animals suffering, the major social media companies are seemingly powerless to stop them.

 This not only causes immediate physical and psychological harm to the animals but also perpetuates a cycle of abuse.

-It’s often the same theme; a kitten being eaten by a python, a puppy stuck in a flooded drain, or a deer stuck in a pit.
+And it’s usually the same theme; a kitten being eaten by a python, a puppy stuck in a flooded drain, or a deer stuck in a pit.

 They involve animals being trapped, attacked, or in distress before being ‘rescued’ (and filmed, of course).